alexnorell/ha-package-vision/README.md

 This script uses Roboflow's machine learning capabilities to detect packages in a video feed.
 Upon detection, it updates a binary sensor in Home Assistant, which can be used to trigger various automations like sending notifications, turning on lights, or recording footage.

+### Problem

+Packages get delivered to my front porch, but the delivery person doesn't always knock on the door or ring the doorbell to let me know I've got a package.
+I do have a camera above my front door facing the ground to be able to manually check to see if there are any packages that I need to retrieve.
+Instead of having to manually check the camera feed, I want to be notified when a package arrives and is sitting on the porch.

+### Solution

+I have [Home Assistant](https://www.home-assistant.io/) set up for all of my other home automation needs, so I thought it would be a good fit for this project.
+I want to be able to set up a notification automation that will send me a notification when a package arrives.
+I will use Roboflow to train a model to detect packages from the video feed.
+Once the model is trained, I can use the Inference Pipeline to process the video feed and detect packages in real-time.
+The Inference Pipeline will update a binary sensor in Home Assistant, which I can use to send me a notification.

 ## Features

 - Real-time package detection using a video feed.